hd1080p/CISC3620-Lab-7/Readme.md

 ## Modification

-Modify the texture coordinates and parameters to produce the cube "hw_ex.mov".
+Modify the texture coordinates and parameters to produce the cube "hw.mov".
 You may have to experiment to get the correct configuration.

 ## Due date